|

 ACADEMIC DEGREES FOR PERSONAL TRAINERS

-And years of experience in the gym is no substitute.
+And years of experience in the gym is no substitute for formal academic education.
 In 2001, researchers at UCLA examined the knowledge of 115 fitness professionals in the areas of general training concepts, health screening, testing protocols, exercise prescription, and nutrition.
-They found that those who held an academic degree performed better than those who didn't.
-Also, years of experience in the gym did not predict a trainer's level of knowledge (Malek MH, et al. 2002).
+They found that those who held an academic degree performed better than those who didn't (Malek MH, et al. 2002).

-As of April 2006, only one university, Purdue University (West Lafayette, IN) offers a 4-yr degree in personal fitness training.
+As of April 2006, only one university, Purdue University (West Lafayette, IN) offered a 4-yr degree in personal fitness training.
 (Information on this program can be found at: Purdue University.)

 QUESTIONS TO ASK WHEN INTERVIEWING A PERSONAL TRAINER